Marathon

 Pathways into Darkness

-Pathways into Darkness has an engine that is more similar to Wolfenstein than DOOM.
-I haven't played it, but I did read a Let's play.
 Just like Marathon, it's a quite story heavy game where the player is required to pay attention and actively pursue information.
 There's still a lot of shooting though, with upwards 2000 enemies in the entire game.
+Limited ammo supplies quickly becomes a problem for trigger-happy adventurers.

 Pathways into Darkness fan art